JanTrichter/shopify-blank-theme-template/README.md

 A blank theme template to help you get started building Shopify themes from scratch.

 ## Target Audience
-**This template is for developers who want to create their own Shopify theme with Liquid from scratch.**
+**This template is for developers who want to create their own Shopify theme with Liquid from *scratch*.**

 If you want to build a custom web storefront and you are familiar with React you might want to check out [Hydrogen](https://hydrogen.shopify.dev/).